MIT-SPARK/Kimera-VIO-Evaluation/README.md

 Code to evaluate and tune [Kimera-VIO](https://github.com/MIT-SPARK/Kimera-VIO) pipeline on [Euroc's dataset](https://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets).

 This repository contains two main scripts:
-- `main_evaluation.py`: given an experiment yaml file with specifications, it runs SparkVIO pipeline to generate an estimated trajectory.
+- `main_evaluation.py`: given an experiment yaml file with specifications (see `experiments` folder), it runs Kimera-VIO pipeline to generate an estimated trajectory.
 Then, it aligns ground-truth trajectory with estimated trajectory, and computes error metrics (Absolute Translation Error (ATE), Relative Pose Error (RPE)).
 It also displays or saves plots about its performance.
 All functionality is optional (check parameters below).

+**[OUTDATED]**
-- `regression_tests.py`: runs SparkVIO with different parameters as specified in an experiment yaml file.
+- `regression_tests.py`: runs Kimera-VIO with different parameters as specified in an experiment yaml file.
 It displays Absolute Translation Error (ATE) boxplots for each parameter setting to allow visual inspection of what set of parameters is performing well.
 Check parameters below for functionality.

 # Prerequisites